Leading consumers to critical info

 Strategize content and page structure

-To determine the content structure of the new landing page type, we held a workshop with stakeholders to brainstorm core content that fit business and user goals for the pages.
+To determine the structure of the new landing page type, we workshopped with stakeholders to brainstorm core content that fit business and user goals.

-We then conducted an audit of existing money topic content on the site.
-When looking at existing money topic content, we were able to identify repeat content types, such as common issues and how to guidance.
-We used these content types to create categories of information and form a base page structure to be used across the landing pages.
+We also conducted an audit of existing money topic content on the site and identified categories across the content, such as common issues and how-to guidance.
+We used these categories to form a page structure.

 3.